HOME-programming-pub/Artemis/docker/README.md

 This line can be copied from a terminal and added to the end of the `docker/.env` file created earlier.

 GitLab is now configured and we can proceed with launching Artemis.

+> __WARINGING!__ since the latest version now requires an expiration date (max 365 days) this token will need to be requested again before the current token expires.
+> Simply run this script again to delete the old token and set the new one.
+> Then you need to replace the token inside the `docker/.env` file and execute the step 5.1 again.

 ## 5. Artemis